Azure/AvereSDK/docs/syntax.md

 # vfxt.py Command Syntax and Options

-This section gives brief descriptions of the vfxt.py command syntax.
-Note that options might have changed since this document was created in September 2018; use the command `vfxt.py --help` to see accurate options for your version of the script.
+This section gives brief descriptions of vfxt.py command syntax.

+Note that options might have changed since this document was created in September 2018.
+Use the command `vfxt.py --help` to see accurate options for your version of the script.

 ## Required Parameters